Luan plywood

 4. Luan Plywood Will Warp Over Time

 Because of its unpredictable nature, luan is more prone to warping over time – especially if exposed to extreme conditions or moisture.
+Changes in humidity, temperature, and environmental conditions can cause panels to expand, contract, twist, or warp over time.
 We’ve seen luan that warped just a few months after installation.

 5. The Appearance of Luan Varies From Panel to Panel